testedtim/new-cft-website/projects/code-for-tucson-website.md

 tags:
   - project
 ---
-Project team: Rebecca Blakiston, Leonardo Echeverria, Mario Vasquez, Caroline Mosley, Chris Ca
+## Project team

+* Rebecca Blakiston, project lead, researcher, writer
+* Chris Calmatlas, developer
+* Leonardo Echeverria, researcher, designer
+* Caroline Mosley, writer, researcher
+* Mario Vasquez, developer, designer

+## Description

-Description: We are rebuilding the Code for Tucson website (here it is!) but there will be ongoing work after we launch.
+We are rebuilding the Code for Tucson website (here it is!) and there is ongoing work to evaluate and improve the website.

 ## What we have so far

-### Some great Prototypes
+### Some great prototypes

   ![Prototypes in Figma](/new-cft-website/static/img/prototypes.png "prototypes")